frankiearzu/DSMTools/DSM Forward Programming/Docs/DSM Fwd Prog Protocol.md

     RESPONSE RX: 09 02 5E 10 27 02 00 00 00 00 00 10 00 00 00 00
     RESPONSE Menu: M[Id=0x105E P=0x0 N=0x0 B=0x1000 Text="Other settings"[0x227]]
+    SEND     TX: ackMenu(...)

-## Menu Line Response
+## Menu Line Message
-Returns the menu line information.
+Menu line information.

-The Display text for the menu line is retrive from the `Text` array.
+The Display text for the menu line is retrive from the `Text` array in the TX.
  `Min`,`Max` and `Default` can be signed numbers.

 |10|11|12|13|14|15|16|17|18|19|20|21|22|23|24|25